enkidevs/curriculum/typescript/introduction/intro-typescript/get-started-with-typescript.md

 console.log(`${name} is cool!`);
 ```

-The conversion back from TypeScript to JavaScript has an extra step (called *compilation*[2]).
-To get JavaScript, we first have to remove any TypeScript-specific code that isn't valid in JavaScript.
+The conversion back from TypeScript to JavaScript has an extra step called *compilation*[3].
+To get JavaScript, we must first remove any TypeScript-specific code that isn't valid in JavaScript.

 This step is done with the TypeScript Compiler (called `tsc`):

 ```bash
 tsc enki.ts
 ```

-This will compile a TypeScript file `enki.ts` into a JavaScript file `enki.js`:
+Above will compile a TypeScript file `enki.ts` into a JavaScript file `enki.js`:

 ```js
 // enki.js